- LOOKING TO ADOPT

 - OUR SERVICES

 - POST ADOPTION

 A Waiting Child generally refers to a child who is legally available for adoption and is not matched with a forever family.
 In most cases, the child is under the care of public foster care agencies or an orphanage.
 Internationally, the child may be considered a waiting child because of various factors that could include developmental delays, mental issues, medical special needs, emotional issues, or because they are part of a sibling group.
 They are also classified as a waiting child simply because they are older.

 Asia Program Webinars

 Join Superkids Pediatric Physical Therapist Keely O'Dell for an informative series on common medical needs seen in children available for adoption.
-Our November webinar will focus on children with neurological issues, specifically those related to the spine.
+Our February webinar will focus on urogenital and related issues.

 We will have a Q&A time at the end of the webinar to ask follow up questions from the presentation, or general questions about Gladney's China Waiting Child program.

 If you missed any of our previous webinars, you can watch a recording.

 For questions or more information, please contact April Uduhiri.

 For more information, call 1-800-INT-ADOP and request a free, comprehensive Adoption Information Packet, or you may request and receive one on-line.